Covid-19: Work from home – policies and

 - Face-to-face supervision

-With the cloud technology, the data is stored in the cloud
+With cloud technology, the data is stored in the cloud

-provide right devices to employees for work from home?
+3. Do you provide the right devices to employees for work from home?

 Organizations need to make sure that they do provide the right

 devices i.e. laptops, work phones and adequate internet connectivity to their employees so they can work flexibly.
 In addition to this, they must have been given access to the necessary files/folders and drives to function

 4. What is the attitude of your employees towards working from home?